datagovuk/dgu-vagrant-puppet/README.md

 ## Archiver & QA

 The 'Archiver' extension downloads all the data files and notes if the link is 'broken' or not.
-The 'QA' extension examines the downloaded data files, mainly to determine the format, and give the dataset a rating against the 5 Stars of Openness.
+The 'QA' extension examines the downloaded data files, mainly to determine the format, and give the dataset a rating against the 5 Stars of Openness ("Openness Score").

 The 'Archiver' is triggered when a dataset is created or modified, and that in turn triggers the 'QA'.
 In addition, to links going rotten at a later date, it is sensible to trigger the Archival (and thus QA) on a weekly basis using a cron job.